Data API builder configuration schema reference

 • Entity names must be unique across all configuration files.

-• Relationships across configuration files aren't supported.
+• Relationships between entities in different configuration files aren't supported.

 Examples